Haider1006/anagrams_finder/README.md

 ## Getting Started

-Download the anagram.py file and the dictionary.txt file and you are good to go.
+Download the anagram.py file and the dictionary.txt file in your local and you are good to go.

 ## Prerequisites